zopefoundation/zope.contentprovider/README.txt

   ...
 ILeftColumn,
   ...     name='infoViewlet')

-Note that you would commonly not state in the class itself that it implements a particular region, since it is usually done by the ZCML directive, which is introduced in `directives.zcml`.

 When we now render the view, the content of our info viewlet appears as well:

   >>> print view().strip()